Deep-Symmetry/dysentery/doc/README.md

 3. To view them in a browser, open the file `doc/build/site/index.html`

+If you are also working on the documentation for `crate-digger` and want to build against a local copy of that, make sure it is checked out in the same parent folder as `dysentery`, and then edit `doc/local.yml`, replacing the `crate-digger` Git URL with this:

+    - url: ./../../crate-digger

 ## History

 For historical interest, the [LaTeX document](Analysis.tex) used to be